Kalyanapu-prasanna/join-practice/README.md

 mentor name:Neela santosh

-Description of the task:A "joins practice task" typically refers to exercises designed to help individuals practice and understand SQL joins.
+Description of the task1:A "joins practice task" typically refers to exercises designed to help individuals practice and understand SQL joins.
 These tasks generally involve combining data from two or more tables based on specific relationships (using keys like primary or foreign keys).
 Here’s a general description of what a joins practice task might entail:
 Learning Objectives:
 INNER JOIN (returns rows with matching values in both tables)